Club premises certificates

 - there are no arrangements for anyone to receive a financial benefit from supplying alcohol, apart from any benefit to the club or to any person indirectly from the supply giving a gain from running the club

-The Licensing Act 2003 (Premises licences and club premises certificates) Regulations 2005
+The relevant legislation is The Licensing Act 2003 (Premises licences and club premises certificates).

-Make your application to the local authority where the premises are situated.
-You should submit your application with:
+You should make your application to the local authority where the premises are situated.
+Please submit your application with: